u1qqlv/SURVIV.IO-PRO-HACK/README.md

 Guys go check other hack: https://github.com/IceHacks/SurvivCheatInjector

-Now I have no time to updat my hack, even if I will update it may freeze, so sorry fot that...
+Now I have no time to update my hack, even if I will update it may freeze, so sorry fot that...